totalspectrum/spin2cpp/doc/c.md

 ### P2 Clock Frequency

-The P2 does not have a default clock frequency.
-You may set up the frequency with the loader (loadp2), but it is probably best to explicitly set it using `_clkset(mode, freq)`.
+The P2 has a default clock frequency of 160 MHz in C mode.
+You may set up a different frequency with the loader (loadp2), but it is probably best to explicitly set it using `_clkset(mode, freq)`.
 This is similar to the P1 `clkset` except that `mode` is a P2 `HUBSET` mode.

 Header files `sys/p2es_clock.h` and `sys/p2d2_clock.h` are provided for convenience in calculating a mode.
 To use these, define the macro P2_TARGET_MHZ before including the appropriate header file for your board.
 The header will calculate and define macros `_SETFREQ` (containing the mode bits) and `_CLOCKFREQ` (containing the frequency; this should normally be `P2_TARGET_MHZ * 1000000`).
-So for example to set the frequency to 160 MHz you would do:
+So for example to set the frequency to 180 MHz you would do:
 ```
-#define P2_TARGET_MHZ 160
+#define P2_TARGET_MHZ 180
 #include <sys/p2es_clock.h>
 ...
 _clkset(_SETFREQ, _CLOCKFREQ);